slbailey/Retrovue/docs/domain/Zone.md

 3. **Pattern Expansion**: Each Zone's Pattern is expanded across the Zone's time window, snapping to Grid boundaries
 4. **Program Resolution**: Programs in Patterns are resolved to concrete episodes at ScheduleDay time
 5. **Time Calculation**: Zone time windows are combined with Grid boundaries to produce real-world wall-clock times
-6. **ScheduleDay Creation**: Resolved Zones, Patterns, and Programs become the resolved asset selections in BroadcastScheduleDay
+6. **ScheduleDay Creation**: Resolved Zones, Patterns, and Programs become the resolved asset selections in ScheduleDay

 **Example Flow:**